 • The residents found the packages outside their houses, but none was delivered by the Postal Service or delivery services like UPS or FedEx, police said.

-• Police also have not decided if these are hate crimes, but said that's a possibility because of the victims' races.
+• Police have not decided if these are hate crimes but said that’s considered a possibility because the victims are African-American and Hispanic.
+The mayor said it is too early to know the motive.

 • “The evidence makes us believe these incidents are related,” Austin Police Chief Brian Manley said.